Report Contents

 Bank-level encryption protects your searches.
 All transactions secured with SSL certification and PCI compliance.

 Absolutely.
-Even licensed dealers don't always catch everything — or disclose what they know.
-We've seen rebuilt titles from Portland accidents, flood-damaged vehicles from the 2023 atmospheric rivers, and title-washed cars from California show up on Eugene lots.
-Dealers are required to disclose major issues, but interpretation varies.
-A VIN check gives you independent verification of title status, accident history, and flood branding.
-It's $12.95 for peace of mind before you're locked into financing.
-Plus, if the VIN report contradicts what the dealer told you, that's leverage for negotiation or a reason to walk away.
+Even licensed dealers in Eugene might not disclose everything.
+We've seen rebuilt titles from Portland accidents, flood-damaged vehicles from the 2023 atmospheric rivers, and title-washed cars from California appear on local lots.
+While dealers must disclose major issues, interpretations vary.
+A VIN check provides independent verification of title status, accident history, and flood branding for just $12.95.
+It offers peace of mind and negotiation leverage if the report contradicts the dealer's claims.

-Head to the Eugene DMV at 499 Valley River Center — they're open Monday, Tuesday, Thursday, and Friday from 8 AM to 5 PM, and Wednesday from 10 AM to 5 PM.
+To transfer a title, visit the Eugene DMV at 499 Valley River Center.
+They're open Monday, Tuesday, Thursday, and Friday from 8 AM to 5 PM, and Wednesday from 10 AM to 5 PM.
 You'll need the signed title, odometer disclosure, and $98.50 for the title fee.
-Registration runs $122-306 depending on your vehicle's MPG rating (Oregon charges more for gas guzzlers).
-Oregon doesn't have sales tax, but new dealer purchases include a 0.5% privilege tax.
-Before you go, run a VIN check to make sure the title's clean — the DMV won't process transfers on vehicles with undisclosed liens or salvage brands.
-Bring your VIN report as backup documentation.
+Registration costs $122-$306, varying by MPG.
+Oregon has no sales tax, but new dealer purchases include a 0.5% privilege tax.
+Run a VIN check first to ensure the title is clean; the DMV won't process transfers with undisclosed liens or salvage brands.

-Pretty accurate — we use Black Book data, which tracks actual wholesale and retail transactions in your area.
-The average used car price in Oregon is $27,800, but Eugene's market runs slightly lower than Portland because of the student population and lower median income.
-Your VIN report shows market value based on the specific vehicle's condition, mileage, and history.
-A clean-title Subaru Outback (super popular here) holds value better than the same model with accident history.
-Use the valuation as a negotiating baseline, but remember that flood damage, salvage brands, or multiple owners can drop the price significantly.
-The AI analysis tool can help you understand whether a particular vehicle's priced fairly given its history.
+Our market values are quite accurate, powered by Black Book data that tracks actual wholesale and retail transactions in the Eugene area.
+While Oregon's average used car price is $27,800, Eugene's market can be slightly lower due to the student population.
+Your VIN report provides a valuation based on the specific vehicle's condition, mileage, and history.
+A clean Subaru Outback, for instance, holds value better than one with accident history.
+Use this as a negotiating baseline, but remember flood damage or salvage brands significantly impact the price.
+Our AI analysis tool helps you understand fair pricing.

-Nope.
-Eugene's exempt from Oregon's DEQ emissions testing — that's only required in the Portland metro area and the Medford/Rogue Valley region.
-You'll save about $30 every two years compared to Portland residents.
-However, if you're buying a vehicle that was previously registered in Portland, check whether it has recent DEQ records.
-A car that failed DEQ and got moved to Eugene to avoid expensive repairs is a common scam.
-The VIN report shows registration history, so you can see if the vehicle bounced from a DEQ-required area to Eugene right after an inspection was due.
-Oregon doesn't require safety inspections either, which makes pre-purchase inspections even more critical.
-Get a trusted mechanic to check it out before you buy.
+No, Eugene is exempt from Oregon's DEQ emissions testing; that's only required in the Portland metro and Medford/Rogue Valley.
+This saves you roughly $30 every two years.
+However, if you're buying a car previously registered in Portland, check for recent DEQ records.
+A vehicle that failed DEQ and was moved to Eugene to avoid costly repairs is a common scam.
+Since Oregon also doesn't require safety inspections, a pre-purchase inspection from a trusted mechanic is even more critical for complete peace of mind.

 Data sourced from NHTSA, NMVTIS, Oregon DMV records, and insurance databases.
 Reports delivered digitally.